Bromgard/rcblack/Gisla_saga/Gisla_23.md

 [↩](#a2)

 <a name="myfootnote3" id="f3">3</a>:
- _segir--leiti_, so, in the frgmt., which here alone preserves the original text.
+ _segir--leiti_, from frgmt., which here alone preserves the original text.
 [↩](#a3)

 <a name="myfootnote4" id="f4">4</a>: